ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 Each paragraph must be followed by one empty line.

+### Line breaks

+Line breaks must use a backslash (`\`).

+Line breaks must be used sparingly.

 ## Hatnote

 *Not to be confused with [Notice](#notice).*

 Hatnotes are short notes placed at the top of an article or section to help readers navigate to related articles or inform them about related topics.

 Hatnotes must be italicised and be placed immediately after the heading.
-If multiple hatnotes are used, they must be on separate lines, spaced out with an empty line.
+If multiple hatnotes are used, they must be on the same paragraph separated with a line break.

 ### Main page